|Samantha MacKenzie, Creator.|

+There are also some travel-tips documents that you can download during the booking process.
 Also see Billy Connolly - "Welcome to Scotland".
 An Eejit's guide to Scotland.
 Brilliant!
 Contains Strong language.
 Also explains why all my kitchens in rented houses prior to this one were carpeted?!

 WHAT ARE THE SMOKING LAWS IN SCOTLAND AND YOUR POLICY?

 Scotland has strict No Smoking laws.
 It is now illegal in/around accommodation and within public interiors.
 For ease of rules and everyone's comfort, we do not allow smoking at any time on the tour, even in the off hours.
 Back to top

 The Connoisseur's range of tours is designed for those who want to see some of the well hidden and "best of" an area.
 It is for those who have either visited the country before, be it Scotland, England, Ireland, Wales, France, and already done the popular tourist sites, or for first time visitors.
 Either way, it is for those who want to leave the main path to go deeper into the land and culture of the place, to regions seldom visited by tourists; to have experiences that are a little less obvious, but equally rewarding.
 The journeys will include beautiful and amazing places that you may have never heard of!
 Our prior tour guests (aka The Outlandish Spirits Club) should consider these tours.
 As ever, you won't know much about where we are taking you, but you do know that if we're taking you there, you'll love it!
 Back to top